Michael Harris II Preview, Player Props: Braves vs. Phillies

 Michael Harris II vs. Phillies Preview, Player Prop Bets - September 11

-The Atlanta Braves, including Michael Harris II and his .513 slugging percentage over his past 10 games, battle starter Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Monday at 1:05 PM ET.
+Michael Harris II -- with a slugging percentage of .553 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Michael Lorenzen on the mound, on September 11 at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Pirates.
+In his previous game he had a one-hit showing (1-for-3) against the Pirates.

 Michael Harris II Game Info & Props vs. the Phillies